programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Return to the "Sonnets" project completed in *[Example 1](#example-1-fetching-and-parsing-html)*.
 If the tab was closed, click *Open* > *Open Project* and find the Sonnets example (Refine saves everything for you!).

-Add a new column based on the *first* column named `sentiment`.
+Add a new column based on the *first* column named "sentiment".
-We will use this window to test out a whole series of expressions, so leave it open until we get to the final iteration of the request.
+We will use this window to test out a series of expressions, so leave it open until we get to the final iteration of the request.

 On the right side of the *Expression* box is a drop down to change the expression language.
 Select *Python / Jython* from the list.